Caves Road, Abercrombie River NSW 2795.

 |1977||excavations in a shelter north of the Great Arch revealed stone tools and animal bones.|

 The Abercrombie Caves were probably discovered around 1820, in 1821 an article in the Sydney Gazette mentioned the discovery of a huge cave in the area.
+They reported that 'a cave of considerable dimensions has been recently discovered in the neighbourhood of Bathurst'.
 However, there is no possibility to identify the cave from the article and so it is only an educated guess that this was Abercrombie.
 The cave was the hideout of some bushrangers (outlaws) known as The Ribbon Gang, led by the disgruntled convict Ralph Entwistle.
 The gang started to afflict the area in September 1830, but in October 1830 they were tracked down and after a bloody battle the bushrangers entered the Arch of Abercrombie Cave, which was called The Bridge at that time.
 They escaped through an exit hole, but were caught the next day.
 Two members of the gang died from wounds, the remaining ten were hanged on 02-NOV-1830.
 It seems long trials were not very popular at that time.

 This is the first account of the caves, and probably because of the bloody history the caves became popular during the next years.
 At first primarly people from the surrounding properties visited the caves, then gold was discovered and gold diggers visited the cave and built the stage in the Archway for Saturday evening dances.
 And then the number of visitors from Sydney increased, and the caves became real show caves with the employment of a temporary keeper.